CrunchyData/pg_tileserv/README.md

 * The `LIMIT` is hard-coded in this example.
 If you want a user-defined limit you need to add another parameter to your function definition.
 * The function "[volatility](https://www.postgresql.org/docs/current/xfunc-volatility.html)" is declared as `STABLE` because within one transaction context, multiple runs with the same inputs will return the same outputs.
 It is not marked as `IMMUTABLE` because changes in the base table can change the outputs over time, even for the same inputs.
 * The function is declared as `PARALLEL SAFE` because it doesn't depend on any global state that might get confused by running multiple copies of the function at once.
+* The "name" in the [ST_AsMVT()](https://postgis.net/docs/ST_AsMVT.html) function has been set to "default".
+That means that the rendering client will be expected to have a rendering rule for a layer with a name of "default".
+In MapLibre, the tile layer name is set in the `source-layer` attribute of a layer.
 * The `ST_TileEnvelope()` function used here is a utility function available in PostGIS 3.0 and higher.
 For earlier versions, you will probably want to add a custom function to emulate the behavior.
   ```sql
   CREATE OR REPLACE